catorceveces/goodreads-data-analysis/README.md

-# goodreads-data-analysis
+# Goodreads Data Analysis

-A data analysis approach for the first 10k books from Goodreads list Best books ever. 📚
+Analysis of the first 10k Goodreads books from list Best books ever. 📚